microsoft/vscode-docs/docs/remote/ssh.md

 ### Docker Extension limitations

-If you are using the Docker or Kubernetes extension in a Remote - SSH window, you will not be able to use the right-click "Attach VS Code to Container" option.
+If you are using the Docker or Kubernetes extension in a Remote - SSH window, you will not be able to use the right-click **Attach VS Code to Container** option.
 This will only work if you are using it from your local machine.

 ### Extension limitations